Young Artist Competition

 Photocopied music will not be accepted and will result in automatic disqualification.
 The original, published music that students submit for the judges is in addition to the published music used by the student and/or accompanist.

 Each contestant will be responsible for providing his/her own accompanist for the auditions.
 Teachers and parents may accompany their own child/student.

 When possible, accompanists with more than one contestant will be scheduled as close as possible within the same division.
 If an accompanist’s name is not on the entry form, adjacent performances cannot be scheduled.

-Teachers/parents are responsible for notifying accompanists of the audition schedule posted on this web page.
+Teachers/parents are responsible for notifying accompanists of the audition schedule posted on the Columbia Orchestra website.